Can hepatitis C be cured? YES, IT CAN BE!

 The new cures for hep C are different to the previous treatments that were available before 2016.
 Now around 95%, or more, of people who take them are cured, even if your hep C has resulted in liver cirrhosis.

-The new cures for hep C include:
+The first line cures for hep C currently are:

 - Epclusa (all genotypes and for 12 weeks)